 Herons usually nest on off shore islands in Maine, so having an inland colony is a real gem for our wildlife lovers!
 This is one of the largest inland colonies currently in Maine.

-Finding the colony
+Finding the colony and when to visit

 Park at the trail head across from the GNG Middle School.
 Take the Lynx (Blue) to Harold Libbey (Red) then Outback (Yellow) trails.
 After crossing the brook in about 200 feet you come to an trail junction, go left for 1/2 mile until you see the open marsh and nests.
 Work your way round the marsh off trail.
 Total distance is about 3 miles, allow 2 hours or more for your trip.